7sedam7/krafna/README.md

 ## Performance

-Some users have suggested storing frontmatter information in a database for performance reasons.
-Benchmarking on a base Mac mini M4 shows that Krafna can query ~2500 files within ~100ms.
+Benchmarking on a base Mac mini M4 shows that Krafna can query:
-While file fetching and parsing takes about 97% of the time, potential optimizations include caching parsed files and only parsing modified files after cache creation.
-However, the current performance is more than good enough, so the focus will remain on feature development for now.
+ - ~5000 files (without cache)
+ - ~100 000 files (with cache)
+ within ~100ms.

+Caching is don with [bincode](https://github.com/bincode-org/bincode?tab=readme-ov-file).
+Cache files are bigger then necessery, but not that crazy, I might consider compression in the future.
+(Currently ~250KB for ~100 files)
+ONLY files that were modified since the last cache are parsed and re-cached.
+Cache files are stored at:
+ - LINUX: $XDG_CACHE_HOME or $HOME/.cache/
+ - WINDOWS: {FOLDERID_LocalAppData}
+ - MAC: $HOME/Library/Caches
+at `com/7sedam7/krafna`

+Flamegraph is currently pointing to Pod (internal enum struct) deserialization as the biggest bottleneck.

+`cargo bench` has been giving me weird results recently, I'm not expert at using it and did not want to spend too much time on it.
+`gtime -v` might be less precise when it comes to miliseconds, but it seems to give more realistic results.

 Run benchmarks: (you can change the number of files that will be generated in bench/query_benchmark.rs)